Particle Physics - The Standard Model

 - Quarks which do not exist independently, but must bind together in composite particles.
 They come in two types, those with a positive charge of 2/3 and those with a negative charge of -1/3.
 They are held together in triplets by the strong force.

-- Leptons which exist independently and do not bind into larger particles.
+- Leptons (from the Greek leptós, "fine, small, thin") which exist independently and do not bind into larger groups.
 They also come in two types, those carrying a negative charge, and their associated neutral partner, a neutrino which carries no charge.
-The charged particles, but not the neutrinos, are affected by the electromagnetic force.
 Neither particle is affected by the strong force.

 All fermions have 1/2 integer spin.